matsuoka-601/Wasm-Slime/README.md

 ![img](img/demo.gif)

-Check the demo here! : https://fluid-simulation-test.netlify.app/
+**Check the demo here! (needs a browser that supports SharedArrayBuffer)** : https://fluid-simulation-test.netlify.app/

 The following is the brief description of the simulation.
 - Solver is implemented in Rust and compiled to WASM.